git4humans/git4humans/README.md

 ### Linux & macOS

 You can install on Linux & macOS by downloading appropriate zip file from the [release page](https://github.com/git4humans/git4humans/releases).
-Then unzip it at any location of your choice.
+Then unzip it into any location of your choice.

 Then add the path of your **git4humans** directory to the **PATH** environment variable: